anoshenko/rui/README.md

 	|      |       |        |
 	|------+-------+--------|

-If [][]interface{} is used as the value of the "content" property, then empty structures are used to merge cells
+If [][]any is used as the value of the "content" property, then empty structures are used to merge cells

 	type VerticalTableJoin struct {
 	}